Terry Blair (serial killer): List of victims

 Blair was also accused in the murders of Sandra Reed and Nellia Harris, an additional assault, and three other rapes, but these charges were later dropped.

+Death

+Blair died at a prison hospital in Potosi, Missouri, on May 11, 2024, at the age of 62.

 In media

 Blair's crimes are featured in the episodes "A Serial Killer Calls" and "The Killer Speaks" of the television show The First 48.